 Filing a DBA

 You should file for a DBA before doing any business under your fictitious business name.
 Some jurisdictions give you some leeway and will allow you to file shortly after you first use the name.
-With a DBA a prerequisite to opening a bank account and forming contracts with customers, however, I recommend filing for one upfront.
+When a DBA is a prerequisite to opening a bank account and forming contracts with customers, I recommend filing for one upfront.

 From state to state and county to county, the requirements for filing a DBA vary.
 In some states, you register for DBAs at the county level (and individual counties may have different forms and fees).
 In some states, you register your DBA with the State Secretary of State or another state agency.

 Depending on the state you’re located in, you might also need to publish a notice in your local newspaper and then provide proof to the state that you have done so.